gantsign/maven-parent-poms/README.md

 To sign artifacts first you need a GPG key, if you're using Travis CI you can follow [this guide](http://www.debonair.io/post/maven-cd/).

-Once you have your GPG key you need to set the following two environnement variables:
+Once you have your GPG key you need to set the following two environment variables:

 * `GPG_KEY_NAME` e.g. name@example.com
 * `GPG_PASSPHRASE`